salesforce-marketingcloud/LearningAppIos/README.md

 <a name="0019"></a>
 ### iOS Provisioning Panel

 You must provision your mobile app in the iOS Provisioning Panel.
 The certificates issued in the process remain valid for one year.
 Ensure that you repeat this procedure once per year before your certificates expire to maintain app functionality.
-Follow the instructions below to integrate version 3.4.2 of the Journey Builder for Apps SDK with your iOS mobile app.
+Follow the instructions below to integrate the most recent version of the Journey Builder for Apps SDK with your iOS mobile app.

 1. Log in at the iOS Dev Center.